Resident individuals in Venezuela will pay taxes on their income of any origin.

 Extended business travelers are likely to be taxed on employment income relating to their Venezuela assignment and worldwide income.

-Resident individuals will pay taxes on their total net income of any source based on a progressive tax rate, which range from 6 percent to 34 percent.
+Resident individuals will pay taxes on their total net income based on a progressive tax rate, which range from 6 percent to 34 percent.
 Local income received by non-resident will be subject to a flat tax rate of 34 percent.
 Residents may take advantage of certain tax deductions and credits provided by Venezuelan Tax Law, as well as foreign tax credits; however non-residents individuals are not entitled to these deductions.

 All resident individuals obtaining worldwide yearly net income that exceeds 1,000 tax unit or gross income that exceeds 1,500 tax units must report such income by filing a tax return with the Venezuelan tax administration within the first three months after the end of the fiscal year, or by 31 March in each year.
+For fiscal year 2017 was granted an extension for filing the Venezuelan Income Tax return till May 31, 2018.

 An individual is considered to be a tax resident of Venezuela if he/she stays in the country for more than 183 days during the calendar year or in the previous calendar year.
 Also, individuals who have established their residence or home in the country, except if they remain in another country for a consecutive or non-consecutive term of 183 days during the calendar year and evidence having acquired residency in that other country for tax purposes.